-JDBA Tool has a wide variety of features that enable you to effectively manage your databases.
+JDBA Tool has a wide variety of features for effectively managing your databases.

 - You can easily create table schema in a database and add columns to it.
 You can also define constraints for data in a table. - After creating the table schema and adding columns, you can insert records to a table.
 Moreover, you can define a constraint to ensure that each inserted record falls within a specified range. - You can define a column using a domain.
-The column inherits the properties of the domain (e.g., data type, default value, and value constraint) without requiring you to explicitly specify them. - After a table is created successfully, it is easy to create an index, primary key, or foreign key in a table.
+The column inherits the properties of the domain (e.g., data type, default value, and value constraint) so explicit specification is not required. - After successfully creating a table, it is easy to create an index, primary key, or foreign key in a table.
 Foreign key establish relationships between different tables in a database. - DBMaker provides easily querying by creating a view from various tables or specifying a synonym for a specific table.
 Views and synonyms let you refer to and manipulate data from tables quickly and easily. - After creating all database objects, you can easily drop a table, view, synonym, or domain.
 Please consider the mutual relationships between objects before dropping some objects.
-For example, drop foreign keys before dropping the referenced primary keys. - Any authorized user can create database links to access database objects on remote databases. - Table data can be transferred between local and remote table objects using the Table Replication command. - Frequently used SQL commands are easily managed by creating stored commands which can be reused whenever needed. - Stored procedures can help make performing frequently repeated tasks even easily.
+For example, drop foreign keys before dropping the referenced primary keys. - Any authorized user can create database links to access database objects on remote databases. - Use the Table Replication command to transfer table data between local and remote table objects. - Frequently used SQL commands are easily managed by creating stored commands that can be reused whenever needed. - Stored procedures can help make performing frequently repeated tasks even easily.
 Thus, eliminating the need for repeated SQL compilation and optimization.

-- Triggers can be created for handling complex transactions in the database.
-Triggers can automatically execute when the user inserts, deletes, or updates data in the database. - A stored procedure can be called by a trigger action. - Text indices can be created for columns with CHAR, VARCHAR, LONGVARCHAR, and FILE data types. - System administrator can add users or groups to a database.
+- Triggers can handle complex transactions in the database.
+Triggers can automatically execute when the user inserts, deletes, or updates data in the database. - A trigger actions can call stored procedures. - Text indices can be created for columns with CHAR, VARCHAR, LONGVARCHAR, and FILE data types. - System administrator can add users or groups to a database.
 After adding users and groups to a database, privileges can be assigned to users and groups.
 Groups provide an efficient method for assigning identical privileges to many users (i.e., all of the users in the group). - Monitor the current system environment such as which database users are currently connected to the database, locks placed on data objects, and all current runtime settings. - You can set default values for creating tables and choose to display BLOB data using SQL statements.